Ōarai: Ōarai Girls' Academy (Anglerfish Team, Duck Team and Hippo Team, Rabbit Team and Turtle Team)

 - Meido: Dons a short-skirt version in Chapter 5 of Motto Love Love Sakusen, again to her subordinates' dismay.

 - Not So Stoic:

 - As the Cauldron tournament goes on, Darjeeling goes more and more flustered through the combination of sleep deprivation, battle stress, and her own ambitious scheming.
-It's to the point that she goes borderline Sayaka Miki, demanding the final to be commenced 3 hours after the 24 hour long battle royale and intending to implement nonsensical rules like swapping vehicles and crew members (despite how it would damage team cohesion), not caring that her fellow St. Glo students are manning the staff and had been exhausted from the over-enthusiastic audience and there's just no time to rest or repair the tanks.
-Asparagus calls her out on this and if Shiho and Chiyo don't passive-aggressively take her down a peg, God knows what would have happen to everyone participating.
+It's to the point that she goes borderline Sayaka Miki, demanding the final to be commenced 3 hours after the 24 hour long battle royale and intending to implement nonsensical rules like swapping vehicles and crew members (despite how it would damage team cohesion), not caring that her fellow St. Gloriana participants were exhausted from the over-enthusiastic audience and that there was just no time to rest or repair the tanks.
+Asparagus calls her out on this, and it took Shiho and Chiyo passive-aggressively taking her down a peg to prevent a potential accident.

 - Officer And A Lady: Commander of St. Gloriana's tanks and a Proper Lady.